conan-io/docs/developing_packages/workspaces.rst

 .. important::

     We really want your feedback.
-For any suggestion, problem, idea, please submit an issue to https://github.com/conan-io/conan/issues and use the [workspaces] prefix in the issue title.
+Please submit any issues to https://github.com/conan-io/conan/issues with any suggestion, problem, idea, and make sure to use the [workspaces] prefix in the issue title.